|Index Page||To view the whole site please click on >> SITE MAP||Next page XP|

 Please bear in mind the copyright rules when making copies of anything.

-The capacity of a CD is quite large.
-They come in sizes from 74 to 80 minute with capacities of 650 to 790 megabytes (650 - 790 million 'characters') respectively.
+The capacity of a CD is around 650 megabytes (650 million 'characters').
 The number of minutes would indicate how much music would play on one disk.
 A standard DVD can hold up to 4.7Gb or twice that if you have a 'dual layer' recorder.

 For most people the CD-R is preferable as they are quite inexpensive.
 A drum of 50 might cost less than £10.
 Quality can vary, though and, if you expect to record music for later use on a music CD player you should be sure to get disks advertised as suitable for this purpose.

-At this point I would like to make it absolutely clear that, if your DVD player says DVD-ROM on the front no amount of software (or swearing) will make enable it to create a new DVD!
+At this point I would like to make it absolutely clear that, if your DVD player says DVD-ROM (Read only Memory) on the front no amount of software (or swearing) will make enable it to create a new DVD!